 - 1.1.
 Spill.
-Spill for fish passage will be provided during spring and summer outmigration seasons, in accordance with spill specifications in the NMFS BiOp (Appendix E) as updated in 2001 through the TMT Water Management Plan.
+Spill for fish passage will be provided during spring and summer outmigration seasons, in accordance with spill specifications in the NMFS BiOp (Appendix E) as updated in 2002 through the TMT Water Management Plan.
 Special daytime and nighttime spill patterns may be implemented to control dissolved gas levels to agreed upon levels or to reduce tailrace eddying conditions, while attempting to achieve desired spillway discharges.
 Alternative spill patterns to reduce TDG levels or to change tailrace conditions for fish passage should be coordinated through the TMT. - 1.2.
 Spillway Tainter Gate Inspection.
-A Contractor will inspect the Ice Harbor spillway tainter gates during November and December 2001, outside of the spill season.
-Each spill gate will be taken out of service, one at a time, and inspected.
-A clearance tag will be issued and stop logs installed to unwater each spillgate for inspection.
-All wells, beams, and welds will be inspected. - 1.3.
+A Contractor will inspect the spillway tainter gates during the July-September timeframe.
+Each gate will be taken out of service, one at a time, and inspected.
+A clearance tag will be issued and stop logs installed to unwater each gate for inspection. - 1.3.
 Doble Tests.
-Line 1 (TW1, TW2, and TJ0) will be taken out of service for Doble testing in November 2001.
-The two corresponding turbine units, 1 and 2, will be out of service during the testing.
-Testing will take approximately 3 days. - 1.4.
-Submersible Traveling Screen (STS) Rehabilitation.
-A contractor will rehabilitate each STS during the December 2000 through September 2001 time period.
-One STS will be worked on at a time.
-The spare STS will be used while each of the other STS's are undergoing repair.
-Therefore, there will not be a spare STS available during the STS rehabilitation work.
-Turbine unit outages of short duration will be required for removing and installing STS's.
+To complete Doble testing, line 2 and turbine units 3 and 4 will be taken out of service in July 2002.
+Line 1 and turbine units 1 and 2 will be taken out of service in October 2002.
+Testing will take approximately 3 days per line. - 1.4.
+Emergency Auxiliary Water Supply.
+In order to provide redundancy in the auxiliary water supplies that will ensure that ladder operation criteria can be met in the event of pump, electrical system, or other failure a major system upgrade is underway.
+The AWS pumps for the south ladder will be out of service all of January and February 2002 to complete electrical upgrades, while the ladder itself will be out of service 14-24 January.
+The north ladder and its AWS pumps will also be out of service 4-14 February for annual inspection and maintenance.
+In December 2002 the north ladder will be taken out of service until 28 February 2003 to install new AWS pumps.